GFA-DIU/OpenSource4Impact/docs/cost_estimates.md

 The non-technical staff is responsible for the management, coordination, and support of the IT project.
 The following non-technical roles are typically involved in the development and maintenance of an IT project:

 - **Project Managers:** Responsible for coordinating the project and ensuring it meets its objectives.
 - **Training Coordinators:** Responsible for planning and organizing initial training sessions.
+This role can be often covered by the technical staff in smaller projects.
+However, if training is needed for a large number of people, then its organization is best concentrated within one specfic coordinator.
 - **Risk Managers:** Responsible for conducting initial risk assessments and developing contingency plans.
 - **Compliance Officers:** Responsible for ensuring compliance with regulations and managing audits.
+This role is ideally covered by the client/partner itself, as they have the best understanding of their internal requirements.
-- **Change Managers:** Responsible for managing changes to the project scope and ensuring they are implemented effectively.
+- **Change Managers:** Responsible for accessing the needed organizational changes in the early build phase and as a main task supporting the organizational change needed alongside the introduction of a new solution such as human process changes, changes of roles and communication structures, etc.

 Similiary, to the technical staff, the cost for the non-technical staff depends highly on the level of customization and complexity of the project.
 Especially for complex organizations the non-technical staff can be a substantial cost factor and is crucial to ensure the deployment and operation of the IT project.